Please Wait a Moment

 The New Mexico Access to Justice Commission (ATJ) is an independent statewide body dedicated to expanding and improving civil legal assistance to New Mexicans living in poverty.
 The Commission goals include expanding resources, increasing public awareness of the need for civil legal assistance, and encouraging more pro bono work by attorneys.

 The Commission meets at least quarterly.
 Anyone who is interested is welcome to attend our meetings.
-Due to the COVID-19 public health emergency, all meetings are being held remotely with options for video and phone participation.
-Contact Twila Hoon Witz at aoctah@nmcourts.gov for more information and to participate.
+All meetings are held in-person at the State Bar Center with virtual participation options.
+Contact Lisa Giandomenico at aoclxg@nmcourts.gov for more information and to participate.

 Why Was the Commission Created?